daviddenton/fintrospect/README.md

 <a href="https://bintray.com/daviddenton/maven/fintrospect/view?source=watch"><img height="45" src="https://www.bintray.com/docs/images/bintray_badge_color.png"/></a>&nbsp;&nbsp;&nbsp;
 </h1>

-Fintrospect is a library that adds an intelligent HTTP routing layer to the
+Fintrospect is a Scala web-framework with an intelligent HTTP routing layer based on the
 <a href="http://twitter.github.io/finagle/">Finagle</a> RPC framework from Twitter.
 Via a shared contract, it provides a simple way to
-implement both webservice endpoints and HTTP clients which are:
+implement fast webservice endpoints and HTTP clients which are:

 - ```Type-safe``` : auto-marshals request parameters/bodies into the correct primitive and custom types.
 - ```Auto-validating``` : enforce the correctness of required/optional request parameters/bodies, generating a BadRequest if the contract is broken.